macbuse/macbuse.github.io/PROG/index.md

 ### Friday 24/9

 Here is the [second notebook](./numpy_intro.ipynb).
-There are some difficult things in it mainly about matrices.
+-- There are some difficult things in it mainly about matrices.
+-- There are some excercises at the end of the worksheet.

 Watch these videos before starting: